Therapy for the heart:

 March 17, 2017

-I am glad you fond me also.
+Mark's response: I am glad you found me also.
 Thank you for your comment.
 What I said in the video about expressing anger should not be generalized and happens only when the situation between pt. and therapist is ready for that.
 Don't expect that.
 It will come if the time is right.
 And does not have to come to have successful therapy.
 Remember that.
 Not all therapists think like me.
 Good luck.
 Can I post your comment with your name or initials on my YouTube viewer comment page?

 Mark, your hiatus doesn't mean anything, glad you're back.
 Regarding the approach of modern psychoanalysis toward self-loathing, is the main therapeutic action the gradual expression of the anger--anger turned toward the self and resulting in depression--towards the correct person/object who the anger was directed against? havadatequila March 11, 2017 Talk 31, On not expressing feelings